NikolaAndro/NikolaAndro/README.md

 </r>

 <p align="center">
-My name is Nikola and I am striving to imrove in the field if Machine Learning.
+My name is Nikola and I am striving to imrove myself in the field if Machine Learning.
 </p>
 <p align="center">
 📫 How to reach me: nikolazeljkoandric@gmail.com